itslastonenikhil/paperfeedbacks/README.md

 # Paper Feedbacks
 ## Feedback Management System

-An application for customer feedback management where a customer can log in and register a complaint or provide feedback for a service.
+A web-based application for customer feedback management where a customer can log in and register a complaint or provide feedback for a service.
 We store the customer feedbacks into RDBMS tables.

 Admin can view and reply, logged complaints/feedbacks.